darkvisitors/node-sdk/README.md

 Track browser-using AI agents (that do run JavaScript) and human LLM referrals from AI chat and search platforms (e.g. ChatGPT, Perplexity, Gemini).

-Simply copy the [JavaScript tag](https://darkvisitors.com/docs/analytics/client) from your project's settings page and paste it into your website's `<head>` tag.
+Simply copy the JavaScript tag from your project's settings page and paste it into your website's `<head>` tag.

 ## Set Up Automatic Robots.txt ([Docs](https://darkvisitors.com/docs/robots-txt))

 Serve a continuously updating robots.txt with rules for all known agents in the Dark Visitors [agent list](https://darkvisitors.com/agents).
-This is useful if you want to opt out of LLM training, protect sensitive information from scraping, etc.
+This is useful if you want to opt out of LLM training, protect sensitive information from scraping, etc. without needing to manually update your robots.txt.

 Select which `AgentType`s you want to block, and a string specifying which URLs are disallowed (e.g. "/" to disallow all paths).